-- 5. The Licensee has held a life and accident and sickness insurance agent ("Life Agent") licence since January 28, 2021. - 6.
-On October 3, 2023, Council staff conducted an audit based on the Licensee's 2023 annual licence renewal declaration.
-As part of the audit, Council staff asked the Licensee to provide Continuing Education ("CE") records for the Licence Periods.
+- 5. The Licensee has held a life and accident and sickness insurance agent licence since June 29, 2015, and has held an authority to represent a since first becoming licensed. - 6.
+On October 3, 2023, Council conducted an audit based on the Licensee's 2023 annual licence renewal declaration.
+As part of the audit, the Licensee was asked to provide CE records for the Licence Periods. - 7.
+In response to the audit, the Licensee was only able to provide 9.5 CE credits for the Licence Periods.
+She was unable to demonstrate that she had met the CE requirements for the three consecutive licensing periods.

+Intended Decision

+Jelmarie Daliva Madarang

+COM-2023-00832 / LIC-199735C146887R1

+May 12, 2025

-Intended Decision Maralu Vega de Torres COM-2023-00816 / LIC-2021-0025842-R01 April 8, 2025 Page 2 of 5
+Page 2 of 5

-- 7. The Licensee could not demonstrate that she had obtained a total of 45 required CE credits for the 2020/2021, 2021/2022 and 2022/2023 licence years combined.
-Over the course of the audit, the Licensee was unable to provide any CE credits for the Licence Periods. - 8.
-When the deficiencies and shortfall of CE credits were brought to the Licensee's attention, the Licensee completed 60 CE credits on her own initiative. - 9.
-The Licensee stated that she had attended numerous CE courses but was unable to provide the associated certificates because of issues with her computer.
-The Licensee believed that she had taken CE courses during the specified Licence Periods, but she had lost all of her records as she had to replace her computer. - 10.
+- 8. When the CE shortfall was brought to the Licensee's attention, she completed an additional 50.75 CE credits on her own initiative. - 9.
+The Licensee stated that she believed she had taken some CE courses during the Licence Periods, but had been unable to provide records of having done so. - 10.
 The Licensee acknowledged the breach and responded to Council inquiries in a timely manner.
 The Licensee understood and accepted that Council would make a determination on misconduct without requiring additional submissions from the Licensee.